GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experiments

 \subsection{Models}

 In our experiments, we use a range of models which we describe in this subsection.
 For all models, we conduct extensive hyperparameter tuning.
-The details of it, as well as the description of other aspects of our experimental setting and more detailed model descriptions, are provided in Appendix~\ref{app:experiments-setting}.
+The details of it, as well as the description of other aspects of our experimental setting and more detailed model descriptions, are provided in Appendix~\ref{app:experiments-setup}.

 \paragraph{Graph-agnostic baselines} The tasks that we consider in our benchmark, such as fraud detection and CTR prediction, are frequently tackled in industrial settings without considering the graph structure.
 Thus, as baselines, we use several models that do not have access to the graph structure.
 We call such models \emph{graph-agnostic}.
 Comparing results between graph-agnostic and graph-aware models might reveal how much benefit using the graph structure brings for the considered task.
 First, as a simple baseline, we use ResMLP~--- an MLP augmented with skip-connections \citep{he2016deep} and layer normalization \citep{ba2016layer}.
+This model treats all nodes as independent data samples and does not use the graph structure.
 It has been shown that models of this type can serve as very strong baselines for industrial data with mixed numerical and categorical features \citep{gorishniy2021revisiting}.
 Further, we consider GBDT models \citep{friedman2001greedy}.
 These models are very popular in industrial applications and are often considered to be better than neural networks at dealing with numerical features \citep{gorishniy2021revisiting, gorishniy2022embeddings} and regression tasks \citep{zhang2023improving}, which makes them very relevant baselines for our benchmark.
 We use the three most popular GBDT implementations: XGBoost \citep{chen2016xgboost}, LightGBM \citep{ke2017lightgbm}, and CatBoost \citep{prokhorenkova2018catboost}.